chensar6/chensar6.github.io/_dndposts/1_dndpost.md

 If you want to fill it in physically (I genuinely respect people who play with a physical sheet... this is definitely the cooler, traditional way), you can find it <a href="https://media.wizards.com/2022/dnd/downloads/DnD_5E_CharacterSheet_FormFillable.pdf">here</a>.

+#### Ability Scores
+We'll use a point buy system to determine ability scores.
+You will have 27 points to spend, with each ability score starting at 8 and each point above 8 costing 1 point.

 <hr>
 #### Note